City Circle: Speed control and reduced overlap

-Up until the City Circle Resignalling of the 1990s, the western stations of the line were signalling such that a following train could enter the platform while the previous train was still departing.
-The signal granting access to the platform would show a restrictive aspect (probably calling-on - red over red over small amber - which indicates that the train can proceed but the block is not necessarily clear) and train stops spread along the platform would control the speed of the following train.
-This allowed these stations to deal with 42 trains per hour in either direction provided sub 40 second dwell times.
+Until the City Circle Resignalling of the 1990s, the western stations of the line were signalling such that a following train could enter the platform while the previous train was still departing.
+The signal granting access to the platform would show a restrictive aspect (probably calling-on, red over red over small amber, which indicates that the train can proceed but the block is not necessarily clear) and train stops spread along the platform would control the speed of the following train.
+That allowed these stations to deal with 42 trains per hour in either direction provided sub 40 second dwell times.

 The 1990s resignalling changed the older eastern stations to follow a similar operation.
 At some point the system was changed again to provide additional safety.
-Signals on the City Circle can no longer display a calling-on aspect, but can display low-speed (red over red over small green - which means that the block is clear but to proceed slowly, not exceeding 25 km/h).
-Consequently, trains can no longer enter the platform while a previous train is departing and the system cannot handle more than 20 trains per hour.
+Signals on the City Circle can no longer display a calling-on aspect but can display low-speed (red over red over small green, which means that the block is clear but to proceed slowly, not exceeding 25 km/h).
+Consequently, trains can no longer enter the platform while a previous train is departing, and the system cannot handle more than 20 trains per hour.